Pushing the limits of one-dimensional NMR spectroscopy for automated structure elucidation using artificial intelligence: Conclusion

 In addition to its utility as a standalone tool, we envision many powerful uses for our framework in the medium term in conjunction with other technologies.
 For example, our framework could be integrated to seed more exhaustive search-based structure elucidation methods with reasonable candidates, or to serve as a platform for reaction characterization and monitoring by injecting additional information into the model's context.
 While additional challenges remain to achieve full \textit{de novo} structure elucidation from 1D NMR spectra (e.g. stereochemical determination and bridging the gap between simulated and experimental data), we envision that our multitask framework and approach can serve as a foundation for moving towards fully automated, large-scale structure elucidation.

-\begin{suppinfo} The supporting information contains the architectures and hyperparameters for all models presented in the main text, details on the data curation for the substructure-to-structure, spectrum-to-structure, and spectrum-to-substructure tasks, optimization protocols, additional analyses for all models presented in the main text, and additional examples of molecules with the associated spectra or substructures. \end{suppinfo}
+\begin{suppinfo} The supporting information contains the architectures and hyperparameters for all models presented in the main text, details on the data curation for the substructure-to-structure, spectrum-to-structure, and spectrum-to-substructure tasks, optimization protocols, additional analyses for all models presented in the main text, and additional examples of molecules with the associated spectra or substructures. \thirdchanges{Additional references related to the machine learning techniques and datasets used are included in the SI\cite{schwaller_found_2018,paszke_pytorch_2019,hinton_improving_2012,ba_layer_2016,fink_virtual_2007,blum_970_2009,ruddigkeit_enumeration_2012,bremser_hose_1978,willcott_mestre_2009,bemis_properties_1996}.} \end{suppinfo}

 \begin{acknowledgement} F.H. acknowledges support from a Stanford Center for Molecular Analysis and Design (CMAD) fellowship.
 Some of the computing for this project was performed on the Sherlock cluster.
 We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.
 J.M.T acknowledges support from the Stanford Undergraduate Research Fellowship in Chemistry.
 We would like to thank Hongyi Zhang for helpful discussions on NMR spectroscopy. \end{acknowledgement}